 - Obvious red flags surrounding Fusion

 Before I get into the whole story about Fusion and what Jason says, I would like to commend you.
-If you are here researching Fusion, I am proud of you for taking this step before you get scammed.
+On the positive side; if you are here researching Fusion, I am proud of you for taking this step before you get scammed.

 If you have joined Jason Fulton’s Fusion already, then I am so sorry.
 Please continue to read to see the manipulation Jason uses to draw you in.
 He talks a good talk.
-It is no wonder his speech took you.
-I was also in your shoes before until I found a trustworthy platform.
+It is no wonder his speech drew you in because in reality I also was caught up in the story for a bit.

 Program name: Fusion